-Planning multistage implementation plans (i.e., roadmaps) from the spatial distribution of a best management practice (BMP) scenario is essential for achievingaccomplishing watershed management goals under realistic conditions such as stepwise investment plans that involve multiple stakeholders, including investors, economic and environmental beneficiaries.
-The state-of-art BMP scenario optimization method can address this optimization need but is overspecialized and complex to non-expert stakeholders.
-However, current watershed planning systems do not consider the overall optimizationing of roadmaps during the implementation period under stepwise investment constraints that involve multiple stakeholders such as investors, economic beneficiaries, and environmental beneficiaries.
-This study proposed a designed a user-friendly webbased participatory watershed planning system to assist diverse stakeholders in reaching a consensus on optimized roadmaps.
-The participatory process of stakeholders includes iteratively proposing stepwise investment constraints, submitting roadmap optimization tasks of roadmaps, analysis analyzing of spatiotemporal results from multiple perspectives, and selecting preferred roadmap(s)reaching a consensus.
-The proposed system design separates the participatory process of non-expert stakeholders from the specialized modeling process of constructing simulation-optimization tools for BMP roadmaps, which is done in advance by professional modelers and encapsulated as webservices on the system server side integrated an optimization method for BMP implementation plans.
-The webservices expose few but essential parameters to lower barriers to use.
-The interactively participatory process is presented to stakeholders through web browsers with The client side constructed a easy-to-user friendly interfaces and an iterative workflow for participatory analysis, including setting investment constraints and optimization parameters, visualizing and analyzing spatiotemporal results from multiple perspectives, and ultimately reaching a consensus.
-The systemBased on the overall design, the Youwuzhen watershed planning system was implemented and demonstrated in an agricultural watershed planning case study to optimize BMPs for soil erosion reduction in this agricultural watershed in Southeastern China.
-A role-play experiment was designed to simulate multiple stakeholders with different positions proposing investment constraints during the participatory process and reaching a consensus.
-The experimental results show that the participatory process of multi-stakeholders can effectively improve the comprehensive effectiveness of candidate roadmaps.
-The agreed-upon roadmap(s) can meet the positions of all stakeholders.
-The idea of system design and example implementation can provide a reference for the ease-of-to-use design forof related environmental decision support systems, s iterative optimization process and the rationality and diversity of optimized roadmaps.
+Planning multistage implementation plans (i.e., roadmaps) from a best management practice (BMP) scenario is essential for accomplishing watershed management goals under realistic conditions such as stepwise investment.
+However, current watershed planning systems do not consider optimizing roadmaps under stepwise investment constraints that involve multiple stakeholders.
+This study proposed designing a user-friendly web-based watershed planning system to assist diverse stakeholders in the iterative optimization of roadmaps, analysis of spatiotemporal results, and reaching a consensus.
+The system server side integrated an optimization method for BMP implementation plans.
+The client side constructed a user-friendly interface and an iterative workflow for participatory analysis, including setting investment constraints and optimization parameters, visualizing and analyzing spatiotemporal results from multiple perspectives, and ultimately reaching a consensus.
+Based on the overall design, the Youwuzhen watershed planning system was implemented and demonstrated to optimize BMPs for soil erosion reduction in this agricultural watershed in Southeastern China to validate its iterative optimization process and the rationality and diversity of optimized roadmaps.